Statistically Robust Neural Network Classification: EXPERIMENTS

-Secondly, we see that while training with natural risk very quickly overfits (top left), corruption training with the SRR provides far better generalization (bottom right).
-In fact, the final test SRR of the corruption trained network is far lower than the final test natural risk on the natural risk trained network, a powerful result given that the former is a corrupted version of the latter.
-Moreover, evaluating the corruption trained network, we achieve lower SRR risk (top right) than natural risk (top left).
-Thus even when the inputs are not corrupted, we can achieve better weighted cross entropy loss by artificially adding noise to both the training procedure \textbf{and} at test-time.
-This indicates that for the weighted-cross entropy loss, the SRR can provide robustness not only by accounting for potential input noise but also by better accounting for the imperfect nature of the network to avoid overconfidently dismissing the potential for a test-time datapoint to belong to the problem class.
+Secondly, we see that while { training with natural risk} quickly overfits (top left), { corruption training} with the SRR provides far better generalization (bottom right).
+In fact, the final { test SRR} of the corruption trained network is lower than the final { test natural risk} on the natural risk trained network, a powerful result given that the former evaluation metric is a corrupted version of the latter.
+Thus even when the inputs are not corrupted, we can achieve a better loss by artificially adding noise to both the training procedure \textbf{and} at test-time.
+This indicates that for the weighted loss, the SRR can provide robustness not only by accounting for potential input noise, but also by better accounting for the imperfect nature of the network to avoid overconfidently dismissing the potential for a test-time datapoint to belong to the problem class.